itsmng/wiki-backup/docs/plugins/ocsinventoryng-plugin.md

 ### General history

-From this tab, you can configure the historization for each executed actions.
+From this tab, you can configure the history for each executed actions.

 ![](../img/ocsinventoryng/ocsinventoryng_general_history.png)